antoinehonore/patdbvisu/README.md

 [...]
 make -C ../patdb_bin/scripts -f update.mk data_folders_stem=<new_folder> mode=HF
 ```
+In case a patient received new file since the last parsing, the `Rust` code parses all the data once again in parallel.
+Thus in minimal RAM resources, the calls to `make` should be run sequentially (especially when processing HF data).

 #### Watches
 - In a tmux subpanel: Watch the `dbfiles` folder